-World Heritage Convention (WHC) The States Parties undertake, in accordance with the provisions of this Convention, to give their help in the identification, pro- Article 3, WHC States Parties identify the cultural and natural heritage as defined in Articles 1 and 2, WHC located on their territory tection, conservation and presentation of the cultural and natural heritage referred to in paragraphs 2 and 4 of Article 11 if the States on whose territory it is situated so request.
-Article 4, WHC Duty of ensuring the identification, protection, conservation, presentation and transmission to future generations of the cultural and natural heritage situated on its territory, belongs primarily to the States Parties.
-They do all they can to this end, to the utmost of their own resources.
+World Heritage Convention (WHC) Purpose of the Article Article 6 para.
+2, WHC of this Convention, to give their help in the identification, pro- Article 3, WHC States Parties identify the cultural and natural heritage as de- fined in Articles 1 and 2, WHC located on their territory tection, conservation and presentation of the cultural and ral heritage referred to in paragraphs 2 and 4 of Article 1 States on whose territory it is situated so request.
+Article 4, WHC Duty of ensuring the identification, protection, conservation, presentation and transmission to future generations of the cul- tural and natural heritage situated on its territory, belongs pri- marily to the States Parties.
+They do all they can to this end, to the utmost of their own re- sources.
 Article 6 para.
-3, WHC The States Parties do not take measures which could damage the heritage defined in Articles 1 and 2, WHC Article 7, WHC International protection of the world cultural and natural heritage shall be understood to mean the establishment of a system of international co-operation and assistance designed to Article 5, WHC To ensure that effective and active measures are taken for the protection, conservation and presentation of the cultural and natural heritage each State Party shall endeavour: to adopt a general policy to set up within its territories services for the protection, conservation and presentation of the cultural and natural heritage to develop scientific and technical studies and research to take appropriate legal, scientific, technical, administrative and financial measures to foster the establishment or development of national or regional centres for training support States Parties to the Convention in their efforts to conserve and identify that heritage.
-Article 11 para.
+3, WHC The States Parties do not take measures which could damage the heritage defined in Articles 1 and 2, WHC Article 7, WHC International protection of the world cultural and natural her- itage shall be understood to mean the establishment of a sys- tem of international co-operation and assistance designed to Article 5, WHC To ensure that effective and active measures are taken for the protection, conservation and presentation of the cultural and support States Parties to the Convention in their efforts to con- serve and identify that heritage. natural heritage each State Party shall endeavour: to adopt a general policy to set up within its territories services for the protection, conservation and presentation of the cultural and natural heritage to develop scientific and technical studies and research to take appropriate legal, scientific, technical, administrative and financial measures to foster the establishment or development of national or regional centres for training Article 11 para.
 1, WHC Submission of a Tentative List by the States Parties Article 11 para.
 2, WHC The World Heritage Committee "establish[es] keep[s] up to date and publish[es]" the World Heritage List Article 11 para.
-3,WHC The consent of the States Parties is required for the inclusion of a site on the World Heritage List Article 11 para.
-4, WHC The World Heritage Committee "establish[es], keep[s] up to date and publish[es]" the List of World Heritage in Danger Article 6 para.
-1, WHC Cooperation of the international community to protect the heritage defined in Articles 1 and 2, WHC while respecting the sovereignty of the States Parties · urpose of the relevant articles of the World Heritage Convention concerning the rights, obligations and responsibilities of the States Parties.
+3, WHC The consent of the States Parties is required for the inclusion of a site on the World Heritage List Article 11 para.
+4, WHC Article 6 para.
+1, WHC Cooperation of the international community to protect the her- itage defined in Articles 1 and 2, WHC while respecting the sov- ereignty of the States Parties date and publish[es]" the List of World Heritage in Danger Table 2: Description of the pu urpose of the relevant articles of the World Heritage Convention concerning the rights, obligations and responsibilities of the States Parties.
 Source: B. Gaillard